monstermuffin/awesome-mini-pc/CONTRIBUTING.md

 - **Notes**: Notable comments, observations, or special considerations users should be aware of (e.g., "Requires specific riser for PCIE use, SKU: 1234567890").
 One per line.

 ## Contributing a New Device Directly (Advanced)
+> [!WARNING]
+> This method requires familiarity with Git, GitHub Pull Requests, and YAML syntax.
+Errors in the YAML structure or missing required fields *will* cause the validation checks to fail.

 If you are comfortable with Git and YAML, you can submit devices directly via pull requests:

 1. **Fork the repository** to your GitHub account.